Bruno Andrade (footballer, born 1993): Lincoln City

 On 24 May 2018, Andrade signed for League Two club Lincoln City on a two-year deal.
 He scored his first goal for Lincoln in a 3–1 win over Notts County on 25 August 2018.

 Salford City

 On 13 January 2020, Andrade signed for League Two club Salford City for an undisclosed fee on a 2 1/2-year deal.
 Andrade's first goal for the club came on 7 November in the first game of new manager Richie Wellens, scoring the first goal of a 2–0 win against Hartlepool United in the FA Cup first round in extra-time.

 Stevenage

 On 26 August 2021, Andrade returned to Stevenage having spent time on loan at the club in two separate spells.
 He was released by the club at the end of the 2021–22 season.

 Boreham Wood

 On 4 October 2022, Andrade returned to National League club Boreham Wood.

+Maidenhead United

+In March 2023, Andrade joined Maidenhead United on a deal until the end of the season.
+He was released in June 2023.

+Chesham United

+In September 2023, Andrade joined Southern Football League Premier Division South club Chesham United.

+Kettering Town

+In December 2023, Andrade signed for Southern League Premier Division Central club Kettering Town.

+Maidstone United

+On 26 July 2024, Andrade joined National League South side Maidstone United following a successful trial period.
+He was released by the club on 20 September 2024.

+Return to Kettering Town

+On 29 September 2024, Andrade's return to Kettering Town was announced.

+Baller League - SDS FC

+Andrade signed for the Baller League team SDS FC managed by YouTuber Sharky from SDS Podcast.